Ashleigh Young: Work

 In 2009, Young was awarded an MA in creative writing from the International Institute of Modern Letters at Victoria University of Wellington.

 She won the 2009 Adam Foundation Prize in Creative Writing for her MA portfolio (which included the essays later to be published in Can You Tolerate This?) and the 2009 Landfall Essay Competition.
-In 2015 she was a finalist for the Sarah Broom Poetry Prize and she was one of one of the winners of the 2016 Surrey Hotel Steve Braunias Memorial Writers Residency in Association with The Spinoff Award.
+In 2015 she was a finalist for the Sarah Broom Poetry Prize and she was one of the winners of the 2016 Surrey Hotel Steve Braunias Memorial Writers Residency in Association with The Spinoff Award.

 She took writing workshops with Kate De Goldi and Harry Ricketts and began writing chapter books for Learning Media, which she credits with teaching her editing skills.
 Her poetry and essays have been widely published in print and online journals, including Tell You What: Great New Zealand Nonfiction, Five Dials (UK) and The Griffith Review (Australia).

 The collection of essays in her second book, Can You Tolerate This?, have been described as "wry, confessional, understated and often hilarious".
 The book won the 2017 Windham-Campbell Prize from Yale University, and was described by the judges as "honest, insightful prose" that "offers intimate and playful glimpses of coming of age in small-town New Zealand".
 Young was the first New Zealander to win this prize.
 Recipients are not advised that they are being considered for the award, and she had no prior warning before receiving an email to say she had won.
 She collected her prize at the Windham Campbell Festival at Yale in September 2017.
 Can You Tolerate This? also won the Royal Society Te Apārangi Award for General Non-Fiction 2017.

 In 2018, Young was made an Honorary Literary Fellow in the New Zealand Society of Authors' Waitangi Day Honours.

 She has been invited to appear in a number of literary festivals.
 In 2016, she took part in the Ruapehu Festival, including a session with James Brown and Bill Nelson on Poets Who Cycle.
 In 2017, she appeared at the Auckland Writers Festival and the Dunedin Writers & Readers Festival.
 In 2018, she appeared at the New Zealand Festival Writers & Readers Week, the Sydney Writers Festival, the Bathurst Writers’ & Readers’ Festival, Adelaide Writers' Week and the Cheltenham Literature Festival.

 She is an editor at Victoria University Press.
 She previously co-taught a Science Writing Workshop at Victoria University with Rebecca Priestley.
 In 2019 she took on the role of poetry editor at The Spinoff Review of Books.